nhsconnect/prm-deductions-pds-adaptor/README.md

 ## Start the app locally

-Run a development server with `npm run start-local`.
+Run a development server with `npm run start:local`.

 ## Start the app in production mode